yemilab/ansible-research/README.md

 Ansible provisioning script for CUP development server (Currently only supported CentOS 7).

+- TeX Live is not included.
+If you want to install TeX Live, please go to https://www.tug.org/texlive/ .

 ## How to use Ansible playbook

 Install `epel-release`, `git`, `ansible`.